dtu-qmcm/qmcm_handbook/quarto_project/masters_info.md

-# Information about studying your masters in QMCM
+# Doing your master's thesis in QMCM

 ## Rules
 You can find general rules for the master thesis [here](https://www.inside.dtu.dk/en/undervisning/regler/afsluttende-projekter/kandidatspeciale).